neumino/neumino.github.io/movies.md

-### Space Jam: A New Legacy
+### Fear Street: 1666
-*Released on 2021-07-08, vote average 7.9*
+*Released on 2021-07-16, vote average 7.6*

-When LeBron and his young son Dom are trapped in a digital space by a rogue A.I., LeBron must get them home safe by leading Bugs, Lola Bunny and the whole gang of notoriously undisciplined Looney Tunes to victory over the A.I.&#39;s digitized champions on the court.
-It&#39;s Tunes versus Goons in the highest-stakes challenge of his life.
+In 1666, a colonial town is gripped by a hysterical witch-hunt that has deadly consequences for centuries to come, and it&#39;s up to teenagers in 1994 to finally put an end to their town&#39;s curse, before it&#39;s too late.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/olXYZOsXw_o?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/UyUuzCGblqc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>